serayuzgur/lightsch/README.md

 ## License
 License will maybe change later according to the helper libs.
-But be sure that it will be free as a bird.

 ## Status
-* Tests are broken **We will fix them after we decide XPath Processor.**
 * Added SAXON validator for XPath2.0 support
 * VTD-XML Hacks.
   * Variable declarations on VTD-XML is  (maybe) not working so we put a string replacer for *<let>* declarations. __*(see: com.mebitech.lightsch.validator.vtd.VtdSchematronValidator.replaceLetVariables())*__